 YES, chickens can eat spinach, BUT only in moderation.
 Spinach is one of the most nutritious leafy greens you can feed your chickens.
 It is an excellent source of beta carotene, calcium, iron, magnesium, phosphorus, potassium, and manganese.

-Aside from that, spinach is also rich in Vitamins A, C, and K, which is very important to the optimum health of the chickens.
+Aside from that, spinach is also rich in Vitamins A, C, and K, which are very important to the optimum health of the chickens.
 It’s one of the best vegetables to feed backyard chickens, according to the RSPCA, because it contains a lot of nutrients the chicken needs.
 Chickens enjoy eating spinach, and it includes a good number of vitamins and nutrients that your chickens will enjoy.

 Nutritional Content of Spinach That Chicken Needs